 in the last two years produce great results (and an invalid test), due to the

-sheer GPU power of the system, which masks and covers up most browser timing problems.
+sheer CPU+GPU power of the system, which masks and covers up many browser timing

 TIP: So, test on a 2nd generation i7 Intel system from 2011.